As an Amazon Associate I earn from qualifying purchases.

 Servings: 4

-This quick, easy 6-ingredient mango cucumber salsa is sweet, spicy, tangy, refreshing, and comes together in 10 minutes – perfect all summer long with chips, tacos, BBQs, and more!
+This 6-ingredient mango cucumber salsa is refreshingly sweet & spicy and comes together in 10 minutes, making it perfect all summer long with vegan chips, tacos, BBQs, and more!

 Ingredients